gbif/model-material/data-mapping.md

   'MATERIAL_ENTITY'
 );
 ```
-This is the controlled vocabulary for the `entity_type` field (no other values ar valid), as can be seen in the statement that creates the `entity` table:
+This is the controlled vocabulary for the `entity_type` field (no other values are valid), as can be seen in the statement that creates the `entity` table:

 ```
 CREATE TABLE entity (